Whether you’re renting a single room, a flat or a whole house, here’s how to put your own stamp on it.

 2. Ask away

-If you yearn to redecorate those magnolia walls, it’s always worth asking your landlord (see below).
-Some are happy for tenants to paint walls (although you may have to pay for the materials yourself), and it can be a great way to make a space feel like ‘yours’.
+If you yearn to redecorate those magnolia walls, it’s always worth asking your landlord.
+Some are happy for tenants to paint walls (although you may have to pay for the materials yourself), and it can be a great way to make a space feel yours.

 If that’s not an option, investigate temporary wallpaper designs, such as this pink trellis from wallpops, or have some fun with removable decals (we love these flying swallows from etsy).Temporary designs can create wonderful, unique feature walls.